 But competition is fierce.
 For the same reason that casino, bingo, or poker operators regularly offer betting promotions, sports bookmakers have to fight for Customers.
 The way they do that is by either running their own promotions, or by offering better odds than their counterparts.

 This is where arbitrage betting gets its name.
 There will be - and are - opportunities to place bets with different bookmakers where their odds are out of line with their competitors.
+This might occur due to competition, because of errors in pricing, or because the market has changed and one of the bookies haven't yet updated their odds.

 Let's take a look at an example.
 Liverpool versus Chelsea in the opening Premier League match of the 2014 season.
 It's early in the season, there is no real current form to go on, and plenty may have happened with the teams between the end of last season and this match.